 The kids who come to us are in crisis, and their first and foremost priority is to work on stabilizing themselves to move toward productive lives.
 But the kids do help a great deal around the shelter.
 All our bedrooms are dormitory-style, accommodating multiple youth.
 The residents in a particular room share the housekeeping responsibilities of their room.
 The kids also do their own laundry, and they always pitch in to help keep the common areas and dining room clean.

-Every day, we provide services and shelter to up to 75 youths in Ft.
-Lauderdale and 37 youths in Orlando.
+Every day, we provide services and shelter to up to 75 youth in Ft.
+Lauderdale and 24 youth in Orlando.
 In addition, each site serves an additional 30 youth daily via street outreach, drop-in services, CSC in Orlando, and aftercare.

 The kids may stay as long as they continue to work on their plan.
 Our emergency/crisis shelter is a short-term program where we help kids work toward a positive, planned discharge as quickly as possible.
 The average length of stay is under 30 days, but that’s a mathematical average and doesn’t represent a typical stay.
 For a few kids, a meal, some counseling, and a call home are enough.
 For a great many others who have been disconnected from home, school, and society for up to a few years, a few months may be needed.
 The average length of stay in our “Right of Passage” transitional housing program is up to two years.
 Although the kids usually stay with us only short-term, we build long-term relationships with many of them because often they need us more than once over a period of months or years.